BoMoellerDK/BoMoellerDK/README.md

 I'm Bo Møller.
 I'm the founder and owner of multiple companies.
 I currently work on the subscription engine [Alunta.com](https://alunta.com) as well as the system for home owners associations (Strata corporations) [anyhoa.com](https://anyhoa.com).
 I've also recently acquired a company that handles age verification for webshops.
 It's on [idguard.dk](https://idguard.dk).

+My most recent project is however [Octoreports.com](https://octoreports.com).
+This is a minimalist tracking/uptime reporting tool for marketing-staff, web developers and everyone else working with websites.

 You can read more about me on [bandeja.org](https://bandeja.org).